diversitycss/diversitycss/README.md

 ##  Welcome!

 We aim to advance diversity in the field of Computational Social Science.
-On this pages we're compiling a list of resources (working groups, workshops, etc) that support newcomers and individuals generally underrepresented in CSS.
+On this page we are compiling resources (working groups, workshops, etc) that support newcomers and individuals generally underrepresented in CSS.

 ### Groups